 Finding an Immigration Attorney

 Immigration law is complex and changes frequently.
 Therefore, locating a good immigration attorney is important.
 You will likely spend considerable time and money working with your immigration attorney.
-Do your research before choosing an attorney.
+Do your research regarding fees, processing times and general reviews before choosing an attorney.
 There are circumstances in which a person can successfully file a petition with the U.S. Citizenship and Immigration Services without the help of an immigration attorney.
 If you decide to file a petition on your own, you may want to pay for a one-time, initial consultation with a qualified immigration lawyer to review your case.